Concurrent DVM & Masters of Science

 Students may be concurrently enrolled in the professional curriculum leading to the DVM degree and in a graduate program after completion of 90 credits of pre-veterinary or professional course work.
 Students enrolled in the Veterinary Preventive Medicine thesis and nonthesis M.S. degree program are required to maintain a grade point average of 3.0 or higher in the veterinary curriculum.
 Students are subject to normal rules and procedures of both colleges.
 Degree requirements for the MS are identical, whether you are in a concurrent program or not; however, it is anticipated that students would enroll in selected veterinary courses for graduate credit.

-If a student does not hold a B.S. or B.A. degrees, a graduate degree would not be granted until all requirements for the D.V.M. degree are completed.
+If a student does not hold a B.S. or B.A. degree, a graduate degree would not be granted until all requirements for the D.V.M. degree are completed.
 By not restricting credits earned, a student may pursue graduate studies during summer and holiday sessions and may elect to postpone the fourth year of professional curriculum for one year in order to facilitate pursuit of graduate courses and research.
 This latter option may be declared during the second or third year of the professional curriculum, and no later than the first day of the spring semester of the third year of the professional curriculum.
 It is anticipated that completion of both degrees within a four-year period would require students to enroll in one or more summer sessions.

 Refer to the Graduate College Handbook for additional information on the concurrent degree program.